Robinsons Cyberscape: Robinsons Cyberscape Alpha

 Robinsons Cyberscape Alpha is situated between Sapphire and Garnet Roads in Ortigas Center, Pasig.
 The building comprises 21 office floors with both high and low zones, along with 7 basements.
 It offers warm shell office spaces, column-free office areas, high-speed elevators, 100% backup power, a VRV air conditioning system, CCTV surveillance, and 24/7 security and fire protection systems.
 Constructed in 2013, this 26-story building is conveniently located near Robinsons Galleria, and just a few meters away from EDSA and Ortigas Avenue.
 The tower accommodates office spaces, a hotel and retail units on the ground floor.
 Robinsons Cyberscape Alpha is currently the home to a branch of Emerson Electric.

 Robinsons Cyberscape Beta

 Robinsons Cyberscape Beta is located between Topaz and Ruby Roads, Ortigas Center, Pasig.
 The 37-story building with 28 office floors has a typical floor plate of 1,480.66 square meters per floor.
 It has four basements and seven podium parking floors, VRF System type of aircon system, 100% back-up and emergency power provisions and fire protection and sprinkler system and alarm system provisions.
-Acquire BPO has signed on as the anchor tenant occupying the top 5 floors (33rd-37th) in addition to their recruitment centre located on the mezzanine level.